x-technology/timemate/docs/sessions/event-01-18th-December-2021-TimeMate-materials.md

 - Interoperability between languages: if RPC is the interface, do you care what language the plugin is written in?
 - Distribution: if plugins interface via the network, we can easily distribute them to run on different machines for gains in performance, reliability, and so on.

-Let's take a look into a code example
+Let's take a look into a [code example](https://github.com/hashicorp/go-plugin/tree/master/examples/grpc)

 **Updating the Protocol**
-If you update the protocol buffers file, you can regenerate the file using the following command from this directory.
-You do not need to run this if you're just trying the example.
+If you update the protocol buffers file, you can regenerate the file using the following command.

 ```shell
 protoc \